diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 And if you're wondering, like I would, if this expansion was done by hand, then yes it was!
 And I would not inflict this on my greatest enemy!

+Some things could be split-up in smaller pieces, or compacted in bigger ones, but the granularity of the pieces depends on the context we are doing this in.

+As an example piece, I found this level of granularity interesting enough to be observed.

 ### My Tummy(s) is hurting!

 While it was really funny to think about *Tummys*, I'm not completely satisfied by the current state of its design.

-One glaring issue is that the expanded TMs that *Tummys* declare are much more tangled and riddled with unnecesary steps.
+One glaring issue is that the expanded TMs that *Tummys* declares are much more tangled and riddled with unnecesary steps than the one we would write.
 With each level of indirection that we add, we add even more intermediary do-nothing steps.

 Many of this are from "don't move the head" expansions that is there because of the model we use for our transitions.
-But most of those don't move transitions are derived from the expansion of all the delegation we do and their intermediary steps.
+But most of those "don't move" transitions are derived from the expansions of all the delegations we do and their intermediary steps.

 When I will get to work on *Tummys* I will surely check some of the expansion rules again.
-With many things removed from the core of the language many of the intermediary steps we take are proably unneded now.
+With many things removed from the core of the language, some of the intermediary steps we take feels unnecessary now.

 Adding all those steps means making the TMs less performant too, as they do a larger number of steps than they need.

 For example the rightShift machine that we saw in the exercise can be easily written with about 5 states.
 Part of this can be easily solved in the compiler by doing some optimization passes that removes many do nothing steps.
 But, nonetheless, I still think that this can be solved at the root by remodeling some expansion rules.